crownstone/crownstone-homey/README.md

-# crownstone-homey
+# Homey Crownstone App

-Integration with Homey
+A Crownstone app to integrate with the Homey.

 First, find the `HOMEY_IP` address.
 Use e.g. `sudo arp-scan -l` and search for a device with manufacturer name `Azurewave Technologies, Inc.`.